INVITED SPEAKERS OF IMIP 2024

 Abstract: Problem: Optical coherence tomography angiography (OCTA) is a three-dimensional (3D) imaging technology used to emphasize the contrast of vascular structures in OCT images.
 In fact, however, the vascular pattern in the obtained 3D OCTA image has serious tailing artifacts in the depth direction, which makes the visualization of real 3D vascular structure difficult.
 Method: We developed a method for extracting vascular structure accurately.
 It consists of extraction of the centerlines of the vascular structure in en face images, template matching to 3D OCTA images to acquire the image that emphasizes the vascular center, and depth estimation along the centerline.
 Experiment and Result: Using an OCT system (WP-OCT 800nm, Wasatch Photonics), we obtained OCTA images of the dorsal dermis of mice.
 The proposed method was applied to the OCTA images.
 The results demonstrated that the proposed method well achieved the visualization of 3D vascular structure.

-Conference Secretary: Ms. Rita Ora
+Conference Secretary: Ms. Ruby He

 Email: icimip@126.com